xiph/flac/man/flac.md

 	warning.

 **\--skip**={\#\|*MM:SS*}
-:	Skip over the first number of samples of the input.
-To skip over
+:	Skip the first number of samples of the input.
+To skip over a given
-	a given time, specify instead minutes and seconds.
+	initial time, specify instead minutes and seconds: there must then be at least one digit on each side of the colon sign.
 Fractions of a second can be specified, with locale-dependent decimal point, e.g.
-	\--skip=2:34,567 if your decimal point is a comma.
+	\--skip=123:9,867 if your decimal point is a comma.
-	The option is applied to each input file.
+	A \--skip option is applied to each input file if more are given.
 	This option cannot be used with -t.
 When used with -a, the analysis file will enumerate frames from starting point.